stenbln/blog/_posts/2016-09-20-pokemon-go-success-in-user-experience.markdown

 <p>After I gathered data from 26 people, half of the people played VR version first and half of the people played the AR game version first.
 Results showed up to be very interesting.
 However, it is important to note that the User Experience is a very complex topic and involves high number of parameters that are almost impossible to cover in a single study.</p>

-<p>Nontheless, in most of the cases people will agree that the User Experience is comprised of the following four components:</p>
+<p>Nonetheless, in most of the cases people will agree that the User Experience is comprised of the following four components:</p>

 <a >
     <center><img width="70%" height="70%" src="{{ site.baseurl }}/img/UserExperience.jpg" alt="Four parts of User Experience"></center>